AxisCommunications/acap-runtime/README.md

 The Inference API uses [larod][acap-documentation-native-ml] for image processing and to set it up the correct chip id for the device needs to be selected.
-Note that there is no direct corelation between architecture and chip but for convenience the pre-built images for the ACAP runtime native application sets the default value for ChipId to 4 for `armv7hf` architecture and 12 for `aarch64` architecture.
+Note that there is no direct corelation between chip id and architecture.
+For convenience the pre-built images for the ACAP runtime native application sets the default value for ChipId to 4 for `armv7hf` and 12 for `aarch64`, since those are currently the most common ids for the respective architectures.
 See the table below for a full list of supported values.

 If the value is set to 0 (LAROD_CHIP_INVALID) the Inference API server will not be started.